 All puppies that we find are cared for by us so that they can be re-homed and have a life that all dogs deserve.
 We have a small annual budget from the municipality for neutering dogs, but this quickly runs out as we are neutering, on average, 6 dogs a week.
 We rely on fundraising events and public donations to fund neutering, medical care, food and to build suitable facilities for the dogs.

-We re-home dogs in Bulgaria, Germany, the Netherlands, Switzerland, Belgium and the United Kingdom, working alongside other reputable organisations.
+We re-home dogs in Bulgaria and the United Kingdom, working alongside other reputable organisations.

 So what is different about us?

 At Street Hearts BG we neuter as many dogs as we can weekly.
 If there is money available we also neuter cats.
 A unique quality we're proud of is our twice-daily pack walks.
 This ensures that our dogs are fit, healthy, socialised and happy.
 Our dogs are not kept in a traditional kennel environment.
 They are in a natural habitat where they can integrate, roam, be stimulated and be content.

 We do not re-home any dogs with behavioural issues, aggression or illnesses.
 Dogs with these issues live their days out at Street Hearts BG.